Visual-Studio-Coder/Recap/README.md

 <details>
     <summary>More information:</summary>

-- **Impact**: We are the first quizzing iOS app to use Gemini's large context window to deliver accurate quizzes.
-Our solution is designed to be easy and enjoyable for everyone, including people with disabilities.
+- **Impact**: Recap is the first quizzing iOS app to use Gemini's large context window to deliver accurate quizzes.
+My solution is designed to be easy and enjoyable for everyone, including people with disabilities.
 SwiftUI provides robust accessibility features out-of-the-box, such as VoiceOver, Dynamic Type, and support for various input methods.
-By choosing SwiftUI, we ensure that our app is accessible to a wider audience, including those with visual, auditory, and motor impairments.
-Additionally, we have localized the app to Spanish, making it accessible to a broader user base.
-Our app has the potential to contribute meaningfully to improving people's lives by providing personalized learning experiences.
+By choosing SwiftUI, it ensures that the app is accessible to a wider audience, including those with visual, auditory, and motor impairments.
+Additionally, Recap has localized the app to Spanish, making it accessible to a broader user base.
+My app has the potential to contribute meaningfully to improving people's lives by providing personalized learning experiences.

-- **Remarkability**: Our approach is surprising both to those well-versed and not well-versed in Large Language Models (LLM).
+- **Remarkability**: My approach is surprising both to those well-versed and not well-versed in Large Language Models (LLM).
 The use of Gemini 2.0 Pro for personalized quizzing is unprecedented.
-This innovative use of LLM technology sets our app apart from existing solutions and showcases the potential of advanced AI in educational tools.
+This innovative use of LLM technology sets my app apart from existing solutions and showcases the potential of advanced AI in educational tools.

 - **Creativity**: Recap differs from existing applications in both functionality and user experience.
-We use creative problem-solving approaches to offer a unique and personalized quizzing experience.
-Our app supports input from various resources like images, URLs, and plaintext, which is not commonly found in other quizzing apps.
+Recap uses creative problem-solving approaches to offer a unique and personalized quizzing experience.
+My app supports input from various resources like images, URLs, and plaintext, which is not commonly found in other quizzing apps.
 This flexibility allows users to create quizzes tailored to their specific learning materials.

-- **Usefulness**: We have a well-defined target user persona—students who need personalized quizzes to reinforce their learning.
-Our solution addresses specific user needs by allowing input from various resources like images, URLs, and plaintext.
+- **Usefulness**: Recap has a well-defined target user persona—students who need personalized quizzes to reinforce their learning.
+My solution addresses specific user needs by allowing input from various resources like images, URLs, and plaintext.
 The app's design ensures that it meets these needs effectively, helping users to better understand and retain the concepts they are studying.

 - **Execution**: The solution is well-designed and adheres to software engineering practices.
 The LLM component is also well-designed and follows Machine Learning (ML)/LLM best practices.
-By leveraging SwiftUI, we ensure that our app is not only visually appealing but also highly accessible and inclusive.
+By leveraging SwiftUI, it ensures that my app is not only visually appealing but also highly accessible and inclusive.
 The app's architecture and code quality are robust, modular, and maintainable, ensuring that it can be easily extended and updated in the future.
-We follow best practices such as code reviews and continuous integration to maintain high standards of code quality and reliability.
+Recap follows best practices such as code reviews and continuous integration to maintain high standards of code quality and reliability.

 </details>